 Coal mining plays a big part in Fernie’s history, and the best way to learn all about it is by visiting the Fernie Museum.

-Wondering how the town came into existence?
+Wondering how this town came into existence?
 How Canadian Pacific Railway shaped its history?
 Interested in hearing insider scoop of illicit rum running?
 Fernie Museum is the place to be!

 At the museum, you can immerse yourselves in old photographs, artifacts and documents relating to Fernie’s development.
 A wonderful place to be as your first stop in town before exploring other Fernie attractions!